coreos/coreos-assembler/CONTRIBUTING.md

 **Editing a Committed Message:**

 To edit the message from the most recent commit run `git commit --amend`.
 To change older commits on the branch use `git rebase -i`.
-For a successful rebase have the branch track `upstream main`.
+For a successful rebase, have the branch track `upstream main`.
 Once the changes have been made and saved, run `git push --force origin <branch-name>`.

 Testing Changes
 ----------------